evrinoma/dockerPublic/README.md

 # Console command

 # RestApi

-use restApi Autorize on the page http://php80.clean.public/
+Autorize and use restApi on the page http://php80.clean.public/

 # How to install manual